todogroup/ospology/ospo-book/content/pt-br/02-chapter.md

 ## Introduction

 Your organization probably already has a relationship with open source, even if it's not aware of it.
 Almost all software produced today includes open source components, or is developed or hosted using open source tools.
-Even organizations that don't *make* software usually *use* software that contains open source compenents.
+Even organizations that don't *make* software usually *use* software that contains open source components.

 For many organizations, it's worth considering how actively managing their relationship with open source can bring benefits and reduce risks.
 As mentioned in the previous chapter, this involves understanding the current use of open source and then assessing how this could be managed better to support organizational goals.